-Every June, the City sends 30-Day Notices to Lien to owners and their mortgage holder(s) who have not paid their taxes in full for the current year.
+Every May, the City sends 30-Day Notices to Lien to owners and their mortgage holder(s) who have not paid their taxes in full for the current year.
 The Notice states that the City will place a lien on the property if the taxes, interest and fees due are not paid in full by the end of the 30 days.
-A lien is a document that is recorded with the Penobscot County Registry of Deeds stating that taxes are owed on the property.
+A lien is a document that is recorded in June, with the Penobscot County Registry of Deeds stating that taxes are owed on the property.
 It is valid for 18 months from the date of filing.
 If the City does not receive payment in full within 18 months of the filing of the lien, the lien automatically forecloses and the City will own the property.

 Income Tax Preparation Tips

 For most taxpayers, the property taxes paid in a given calendar year will be from two different Brewer tax bills.
 This is because the City’s fiscal year runs from July-June, and taxpayers often opt to pay their taxes in two installments: the first in September and the second in March.
 Thus, for the typical, on-time taxpayer, the amount of property tax paid in a given calendar year that you might report on that year’s income tax form would include the following:

 - The amount you paid in March of that calendar year

 (the 2nd installment of the tax bill you received the previous August)

 - The amount you paid in September of that calendar year

 (the 1st installment of the tax bill you received in August of that calendar year).

 The Brewer Tax Office can assist you with your payment history if necessary, but for fast reference, we encourage you to keep a copy of your tax bills and payments